The project is still mostly stalled, unfortunately. But a couple of things were achieved :

 - Simon Venken also reported a bug concerning the chaining of wake-ups in sleep queues, which was fixed.

 - the kern/mbuf module, providing message ring buffers, was added.

 - the kern/log module was reworked to use a message ring buffer, and a bug on the log buffer being full was fixed.

 Beginner guides for astronomy often mention that binoculars are not only a good, cheap way to start, but also that they end up complementing a telescope acquired afterwards nicely.
 I got the telescope first, but I have to agree.
-And since my motorcycle recently became my main mode of transport, the relative lightness and compactness of binoculars also got more value to me.

 How does a developer come up with code ?
 How does he know what to write, and if it’s a correct thing to do ?
 Spoiler alert: it’s much more art than science.

 As a result of personal events, the project has been mostly stalled these last six months.
 However a few changes were made, the most important being :